 CEPT supports the adoption of a new Resolution to replace resolves 19 of Resolution 35 (WRC-19) at WRC-23 suppressing resolves 19 of Resolution 35 (WRC-19) and leaving the rest of the Resolution 35 (WRC-19) as is otherwise.

+CEPT supports a decision at this WRC to give administrations time to adapt their launch strategies to these new rules after their 3rd Milestone, which will take place mainly from 2027 onwards.

 CEPT supports a regulatory solution aligning the post milestone procedures in this new Resolution with No. 11.49 and Resolution 35 (WRC-19) allowing some operational flexibilities: